hezhongfeng/vue-page-stack/README.md

 ---

-Caching Vue component instances without destroying them like native App in Vue SPA.
+A Vue SPA navigation manager,cache the UI in the SPA like a native application, rather than destroy it.

 <div align="center">
   <img src="https://i.loli.net/2019/07/22/5d35618b25fb449357.gif">